 Kaunas Modernism 360/365

-The aim of the project is to present a 45-minute video film that would cover the history of Kaunas modernism, while also reinterpreting its value for the next generation in a creative way.
+Klostės ( translated as Pleats or Folds) is a 67 min. long Black & White non verbal film created by the People of Kaunas Lithuania together with Artist & Film-maker Aideen Barry.
+The film takes inspiration from Kaunas interwar modernist architecture and the hidden histories associated with the magical city.
 The author of the project is Aideen Barry – a professional visual artist from Dublin, Ireland.
 Using a variety of materials and methods for her projects, she analyses and interprets the historical, cultural and community context of a location.
 Aideen encourages engagement of the local community in her projects, with the film production process being organised as more of a fun collaborative learning effort.
-Launched in 2020, the Heterotopia film project invites pupils of Kaunas, students of Visual and Audio Arts, volunteers, residents of modernist buildings, creative writing enthusiasts – people of different age range and interests – to participate in the process of its creation.
-The film is set to premiere on the 20th to the 22nd of January, 2022, in Kaunas, and to be presented in an international film festival in the same year.
-Would you like to join the project?
-Contact us!
+Launched in 2020, the Heterotopia film project (later Folds) invited pupils of Kaunas, students of Visual and Audio Arts, volunteers, residents of modernist buildings, creative writing enthusiasts – people of different age range and interests – to participate in the process of its creation.
+The film is set to premiere in Kaunas, Lithuania on the 21th of September, 2022, in a legendary movie theatre “Romuva”.
+It will be also presented in various international film festivals during the year.
+More about the project and the film.

 Lithuanian Artists’ Association (LAA) is a volunteer-based, non-profit creative organisation uniting professional artists and art researchers.
 LAA encourages, popularises and ensures copyright protection of the creative works of its members.
 Moreover, the organisation initiates various art projects independently, as well as in cooperation with other art organisations and public institutions.
 In 2022, the Kaunas territorial division of Lithuanian Artists’ Association will be launching the 100 Images of Kaunas project: a series of creative works and curated art exhibits located in 40 public and residential spaces of Kaunas and Kaunas District, built during the Interwar period.